1.American Express Cobalt® Card

 - 2%Points on all other purchases

-The TD First Class Travel Visa Infinite Card is a standout for its high earning rates on travel purchases, making it an excellent choice for frequent travelers looking to maximize their rewards.
+The TD First Class Travel Visa Infinite Card is a premium travel rewards card that excels with its high earning rates on travel and dining.
+Its substantial welcome bonus and annual travel credit make it a compelling option for those who frequently travel and want to maximize their rewards.

 Pros: